gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 The paraameters of a VAE are trained via two loss functions: a *reconstruction loss* that forces the decoded samples to match the intial inputs, and a *regularization loss* that helps learn well-formed latent spaces and reduce overfitting to the training data.
+#### Wrapping up
+* Image generation with deep learning is done by learning latent spaces that capture statistical information about a dataset of images.
+By sampling and decoding points from the latent space, you can generate never-before-seen images.
+There are two major tools to do this: VAEs and GANs.
+* VAEs result in highly structured, continuous latent representations.
+For this reason, they work well for doing all sorts of image editing in latent space: face swapping, turning a frowning smiling face, and so on.
+They also work nicely for doing latent-space-based animations, such as animating a walk along a cross section of the latent space, showing a starting image slowly morphing into different images in a continous way.